From Posterior Sampling to Meaningful Diversity in Image Restoration: Limitations of posterior sampling

 When sampling multiple times from diverse restoration models, the samples tend to repeat themselves, exhibiting only minor semantic variability.
 This is illustrated in Fig.~\ref{fig:heavytailed_plot}, which depicts two masked images with corresponding 10 random samples each, obtained from RePaint~\citep{lugmayr2022repaint}, a diverse inpainting method.
 As can be seen, none of the 10 completions corresponding to the eye region depict glasses, and none of the 10 samples corresponding to the mouth region depict a closed mouth.
 Yet, when examining 100 samples from the model, it is evident that such completions are possible; they are simply rare (2 out of 100 samples).
 This behavior is also seen in Figs.~\ref{fig:teaser} and~\ref{fig:qual_results_baselines}.

-We argue that this phenomenon is due to the fact that the posterior distribution is often heavy-tailed along semantically interesting directions.
-Heavy-tailed distributions are characterized by a non-negligible probability of obtaining very distinct ``outliers''.
+We argue that this phenomenon stems from the fact that the posterior distribution is often heavy-tailed along semantically interesting directions.
+Heavy-tailed distributions assign a non-negligible probability to distinct ``outliers''.
 In the context of image restoration, these outliers often correspond to different semantic meanings.
 This effect can be seen on the right pane of Fig.~\ref{fig:heavytailed_plot}, which depicts the histogram of the projections of the $100$ posterior samples onto their first principal component.

-A quantitative measure of the tailedness of a distribution $P_X$ with mean $\mu$ and variance $\sigma^2$, is its kurtosis, $\mathbb{E}_{X\sim P_X}[ ((X-\mu)/\sigma)^4]$.
+A quantitative measure of the tailedness of a distribution $P_X$ with mean $\mu$ and variance $\sigma^2$, is its kurtosis, $\mathbb{E}_{X\sim P_X}[((X-\mu)/\sigma)^4]$.
 The normal distribution family has a kurtosis of 3, and distributions with kurtosis larger than 3 are heavy tailed.
 As can be seen, both posterior distributions in Fig.~\ref{fig:heavytailed_plot} have very high kurtosis values.
 As we show in Fig.~\ref{fig:heavytail_boxplot}, cases in which the posterior is heavy tailed are not rare.
 For roughly $12\%$ of the inspected masked face images, the estimated kurtosis value of the restorations obtained with RePaint was greater than $5$, while only about $0.12\%$ of Gaussian distributions over a space with the same dimension are likely to reach this value.